Novel Emergent Phases in a Two-Dimensional Superconductor: Conclusions

-At lower temperatures (below 0.07\,K), in contrast, the divergence of $z\nu(T)$ with decreasing temperature follows a power-law dependence.
-Such a power-law divergence not only disagrees with the IRCP scenario but is also inconsistent with a vanishing energy scale and thus with the very notion of a quantum critical point.
-This implies that the critical fluctuations and Griffith's behavior are cut off or cloaked below a temperature of about 0.07\,K. The physical mechanism that leads to this cloaking is not yet understood.
-It may be related to a change in the dissipative environment of the rare regions (i.e., superconducting puddles) caused by long-range interactions. \\
+To summarize, the superconductor-insulator transition in a q-2DEG formed at the interface of a LaScO$_3$/SrTiO$_3$ heterostructure displays an extremely unconventional critical behavior.
+The $T$-dependence of the critical exponent combination $z\nu(T)$ features two distinct regimes.
+At higher temperatures, the dependence of $z\nu(T)$ on both $T$ and $B$ follows the predictions of the IRCP scenario \cite{Jose_2007,VojtaKotabageHoyos09,DRHV10}, and the sheet resistance data in this regime follow the predicted activated scaling law.
+In contrast, at lower temperatures, $z\nu$ has an unconventional power-law dependence on $T$.
+Such a power-law divergence not only disagrees with the IRCP scenario but is also inconsistent with a vanishing energy scale and, thus, with the very notion of a quantum critical point.
+This implies that the putative Infinite Randomness superconducting critical point is {destroyed}, and consequently, the associated Griffith's behavior is suppressed below a temperature of about 0.07~K. \\

-The observation of two distinct upturns in the temperature dependence of $z\nu(T)$ is quite remarkable.
-Most earlier work on quantum Griffiths singularities in superconducting systems reported only a single upturn in the field-dependence of $z\nu(T)$ while the temperature dependence has not been studied in many systems \cite{lewellyn2019infinite,shen2016,xing2018,saito2018quantum,zhang2019quantum,xing2015quantum}.
-It is crucial to understand whether the cloaking or cut-off of the Griffiths effects observed here is a material-specific phenomenon or whether it occurs generically at sufficiently low temperatures, effectively restricting the Griffiths singularities to a transient temperature regime.
-Finally, the anomalous metallic phase does not seem to be moored to the effects of the applied magnetic field: As evidenced in Fig.~\ref{fig:fig.1}(b), an anomalous metal obtains even in zero field.